Leeward Islands women's cricket team

 The Leeward Islands women's cricket team is the women's cricket team representing the member countries of the Leeward Islands Cricket Association: Antigua and Barbuda, Saint Kitts, Nevis, Anguilla, Montserrat, British Virgin Islands, US Virgin Islands and Sint Maarten.
 They compete in the Women's Super50 Cup and the Twenty20 Blaze, which they joined in 2016.

 History

 The Leeward Islands joined the West Indies domestic structure in 2016, playing in the Regional Women's Championship and the Regional Women's Twenty20 Championship.
 They finished bottom of their group in both competitions.

-The side have competed in every 50-over and T20 competition since, but have yet to win a match, finishing bottom of the league every season.
+The side have competed in every 50-over and T20 competition since, and won their first ever match in their opening game of the 2024 Twenty20 Blaze, defeating Barbados by 12 runs.

 In 2019, Leeward Islands captain Shawnisha Hector became the first Antiguan female cricketer to play for the West Indies.

 Players

 Current squad

-Based on squad announced for the 2022 season.
+Based on squad announced for the 2023 season.
 Players in bold have international caps.